j-holub/Node-MPV/readme.md

 * **seek** (seconds)

-  Will jump back or forth in the song for the specified amount of `seconds`.
-Going beyond the duration of a file results in the playback stopping
+  Will jump back or forth in the song or video for the specified amount of `seconds`.
+Going beyond the duration of a title results in the playback stopping

 * **goToPosition** (seconds)

   Jumps to the position specified by `seconds`.
-Going beyond the boundaries of a file results in  playback stopping
+Going beyond the boundaries of a title results in  playback stopping

 * **loop** (times)

-  Loops the current file `times` often.
-If set to *"inf"* the file is looped forever
+  Loops the current title `times` often.
+If set to *"inf"* the title is looped forever

 ## Playlists